Electric Guest: History

 Asa Taccone met Matthew Compton after renting a room, previously inhabited by Brian "Danger Mouse" Burton, in a large house of mostly musician tenants.
 Compton was a session drummer, and the two artists began to collaborate.
 Burton heard demos of their work and, over the span of a year, urged Taccone to make an album.

 Taccone recalled an older woman once calling him "an electric guest of the universe", and used the quote as an inspiration for their band name.

 They performed their single "This Head I Hold" on an April 2012 taping of the Late Show with David Letterman and have made other television appearances on Late Night with Jimmy Fallon and Conan in the United States.
 In the UK, they have done studio performances for Lauren Laverne, Dermot O'Leary, and Rob da Bank on BBC sessions.
 While they have performed live on television they have also had their music featured in popular US television shows such as Teen Wolf, HBO's award-winning Girls and Suits.

 Electric Guest debuted their album Mondo in April 2012.
-The album is very much influenced on retro grooves from the 1970s and 1980s.
+The album is very much influenced by retro grooves from the 1970s and 1980s.
 As reviewed by Rolling Stone magazine, the sound of Mondo is a “Beck-ian journey into L.A. slacker soul, full of hooky neon jams that ponder fame's fraught highway and the emptiness of modern life.”

 Burton co-produced Electric Guest's debut album Mondo after a year of exchanging advice and music with Asa Taccone, who happened to be a friend's younger brother.
 Taccone then moved to Los Angeles by taking the room Burton was moving out of.
 Their relationship continued, and ultimately blossomed into their collaboration on Mondo.
 Besides the album and singles, there has also been a popular cover of Little Dragon's 'Ritual Union' which was done for the "Like a Version" sessions for Triple J in Australia.
 Nu:Logic also did a remix of "This Head I Hold" on UFK Drum&Bass.

 Both men have been influenced by distinct genres.
 Compton has noted Melody of Certain Damaged Lemons and Vu de l'extérieur as favorites, and said he grew up mostly listening to indie artists.
 Taccone grew up on hip/hop and soul, citing Souls Of Mischief's 93 'til Infinity album, E-40, and Mac Dre as influences.
 The band is notable for its pop sound that features Motown sensibilities with Taccone's falsettos.

 Matthew Compton has also appeared on other artist's records, including playing drums on the track 'Wes Come Back' from Rodes Rollins' debut EP Young Adult (2017) and 'Mystery Man' (2018).